January 19, 2022

-More than a year since the Covid-19 pandemic brought large parts of the world to a standstill, all is not well with employees.
+More than two years since the Covid-19 pandemic brought large parts of the world to a standstill, all is not well with employees.
 Workers across the world have indicated that they are tired and burnt out after many months of coping with the impact of the pandemic’s disruptions on several aspects of their lives.

-Headlines in the last six months give us an idea of the extent of the crisis.
+Headlines in the last year give us an idea of the extent of the crisis.

 At least two of the reports cited above flagged a disconnect between the company leadership and its employees.

 “Employers may be out of touch with the reality of their company culture,” said the study by HR software solution provider Personio.
 “And, unaware that employees feel burnt out or underappreciated, their employer brand is on the line.”

 One of the areas of disconnect is in the perception among HR leaders of why employees were leaving and the reasons employees cited themselves.
 For instance, the Personio study found that HR leaders believe a pay freeze or cut and a worsening work/life balance were the top push factors, but workers cited a toxic workplace culture as a crucial factor too.
 A toxic culture is a bigger push factor in the UK and Ireland (18% citing it as a reason) as compared to Europe (11%).

 The Microsoft 2021 Work Trend Index Report said its research indicated that business leaders were faring better than their employees, and workers knew this.
 “Leaders are out of touch with employees and need a wake-up call,” it said.